urshofer/automatic-cinema-controller/README.md

 # Automatic Cinema Controller

-**Installation**
+**Installation & Run**

 Open index.html in Firefox, Chrome or Safari.

+**Cordova**

-The whole www directory can be used with Cordova to build a Web-App for your Mobile.
+The www directory can be placed into a Apache Cordova Project.
+It relies on the Ionic Framework.

+**Related Projects**

+- Apache Cordova
+- Ionic Framework
+- Paper.js